Kris Humphries: Personal life

 Humphries began dating reality TV personality Kim Kardashian in October 2010.
 They became engaged in May 2011, and married on August 20, 2011.
 A two-part TV special showing the preparations and the wedding itself aired on E! in early October 2011, amidst what The Washington Post called a "media blitz" related to the wedding.

 On October 31, 2011, it was announced that Kardashian had filed for divorce from Humphries after 72 days of marriage.

-On December 1, 2011, Humphries filed his response to Kardashian's petition, requesting an annulment on the grounds of fraud or a decree of legal separation rather than Kardashian requested divorce.
+On December 1, 2011, Humphries filed his response to Kardashian's petition, requesting an annulment on the grounds of fraud or a decree of legal separation rather than the Kardashian-requested divorce.

 Several media outlets at that time reported that Kardashian's marriage to Humphries was a publicity stunt orchestrated by E!
 Entertainment, Kris Jenner, and Kim Kardashian to promote the Kardashian family's brand and their subsequent television ventures; however, there was never any substantial evidence to support that claim.

 In April 2013, after a lengthy legal battle, Humphries and Kardashian reached a divorce settlement.
 Their divorce was finalized on June 3, 2013.